michaelerb/Scripts-for-Erb-etal-2020-ScienceAdvances/README.md

-# README: Scripts for Erb et al. 2020, Science Advances
+# README: Scripts for Erb et al. 2020, Science Advances (in press)

 This directory contains the Python 3 scripts I used to produce the figures in Erb et al. 2020, "Atmospheric Dynamics Drive Most Interannual U.S. Droughts over the Last Millennium".